ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

   ingress
   ```
 8. Click `Create rule` on `Details` tab
+9. Click `Save rule` on the pop-up dialog

 In practice, this alert is too simple.
 We probably are okay with a small percentage of non-200 errors for any large scale infrastructure.
 What we really want is to alert when we violate a SLO.
 We will come back to this in a bit.